sohanpro/Expense_management-system-Automation-cypress/README.md

 # Expense_management-system-Automation-cypress
-cypress automation testing script in this repository To run this project you need to install Cypress in you OS,
+cypress automation testing script in this repository To run this project you need to install Cypress on you OS,

 copy this to your cypress/e2e/ directory open command